Wedderburn–Artin theorem

 In algebra, the Wedderburn–Artin theorem is a classification theorem for semisimple rings and semisimple algebras.
-The theorem states that an (Artinian) semisimple ring R is isomorphic to a product of finitely many n_{i}-by-n_{i} matrix rings over division rings D_{i}, for some integers n_{i}, both of which are uniquely determined up to permutation of the index i.
+The theorem states that an (Artinian) semisimple ring R is isomorphic to the product of finitely many n_{i}-by-n_{i} matrix rings over division rings D_{i}, for some integers n_{i}, both of which are uniquely determined up to permutation of the index i.
 In particular, any simple left or right Artinian ring is isomorphic to an n-by-n matrix ring over a division ring D, where both n and D are uniquely determined.